gamepro110/t-db3-2324nj/notes/ES/car-challenge-report.md

 I explain [pwm input here](<#pwm-input-control>), and [pwm output here](<#pwm-output-control>).
 to move the car we need to use the servos which take a pwm signal as input to move the output with the speed determined by the duty cycle.
 the servo also outputs a faster pwm signal that shows its angle in the duty cycle, which could be used to measure how fast it is going.
-by using the output of the distence sensor as setpoint for the [PID (described here)](<#pid-control>) i was able to have a closed loop control controller.
+by using the output of the distance sensor as setpoint for the [PID (described here)](<#pid-control>) i was able to have a closed loop control controller.

-for controlling the behaviour of the car while it is running I made a MCP with 2 buttons (each with long and short press action) and a [uart terminal](<#uart-control>) to parse input and apply the changes.
+for controlling the behavior of the car while it is running I made a MCP with 2 buttons (each with long and short press action) and a [uart terminal](<#uart-control>) to parse input and apply the changes.

 to communicate between threads i used 2 FreeRtos message queues with the following data types.